weijiekoh/clientside/docs/src/montgomery_multiplication.md

 computing $\mathsf{MontMul}(a^eR, 1) = a^e$.

 $\mathsf{MontMul}$ is a combination of two algorithms: multiplication and reduction.
-In practice, these algorithms are merged, but in gain intuition about how it works, it is key to understand how Montgomery reduction works.
+In practice, these algorithms are merged, but to gain intuition about how it works, it is key to understand how Montgomery reduction works.

 The Montgomery reduction algorithm is as follows: